 In addition, some imported Icelandics suffer from summer eczema, which is an allergy to the bite of gnats.
-Studies have shown that approximately 30% of all imported Icelandics are affected, although only in areas where the offending insects can be found.
+Studies have shown that approximately one third of all imported Icelandics are affected, although only in areas where the offending insects can be found.
 The allergic reaction can cause intense itching which can lead to open sores, some of which may even become infected.
 The most commonly affected areas are the belly mid-line, head, mane, and base of the tail.
 Often horses with summer eczema will complete scratch out their manes and tails.

 The Boett Pajama